secretstartups/handbook/content/handbook/legal/subscription-agreement/index.md

 “Subscription Term” shall begin on the Subscription Start Date and continue for twelve (12) months, unless the term length is otherwise agreed to in an Order Form or web-portal purchase.

 “Supplemental Services” means additional capacity, functionality, storage, professional and success services and/or other elements that Customer may procure separately for additional Fees.
-Supplemental Services may be purchased by Order Form,web-portal, or statement of work as applicable.
+Supplemental Services may be purchased by Order Form, web-portal, or statement of work as applicable.
 Supplemental Services will be: (i) provided as a separate line item in an Order Form or web-portal purchase, and (ii) co-termed to the underlying Subscription Term if not purchased on the Subscription Start Date.

 "Testing Features” means the experiment, alpha, or beta features that are not ready for production use as further described in Section 15.3.